ldevivo33/fin-news-analyzer/README.md

 # Financial News Sentiment Analyzer

-A FastAPI-based web service that analyzes the sentiment of financial news headlines using rule-based keyword analysis.
+A FastAPI-based web service that analyzes the sentiment of financial news headlines by leveraging AI and machine learning insights.

-## 🚀 Getting Started

 ### Prerequisites
-- Python 3.8 or higher
+- Python (3.8 or higher)
 - pip (Python package installer)

 ### Install & Run